 Context: This project’s target audience was both elementary school students and their parents.
 We put a lot of thought into what kind of voice would work best for Strider and made sure it was neutral in both age and gender.
 We also wanted it to be approachable and fun.
 The client was really happy with the voice we landed on and plans to use it for future use of this character.

 Get Started Writing Effective Explainer Scripts

 When writing explainer video scripts, treat every script as its own individual story, and don’t be afraid to step out of the explainer video box and make it new and different.

 Video storytelling is king, and it’s a team sport.
 Artists, animators, and writers should ideate together to ensure stories feel cohesive and take advantage of the visual medium.

-To see examples of our explainers, check out our website, or click one of the videos throughout the blog to go straight to watching.
+To see examples of our explainers, check out our Work, or click one of the videos throughout the blog to go straight to watching.